livegnik/2way-poc-design/README.md

 Messaging maps neatly to graph primitives.
 Conversations become `Parent` objects, participants are membership `Edge`s, individual messages are `Attribute` objects, and an `ACL` defines who may read or write.
 That layout is illustrative, not prescriptive; developers can model conversations, threads, or channels however their UX demands as long as the schema honors the object model.

-Each outbound message is a proposed mutation submitted through State Manager.
-Graph Manager confirms that targets exist and references are well formed, Permission Manager evaluates the conversation ACL against the author identity verified by Identity Manager, and State Manager serializes and commits the write before Sync Manager offers it to peers.
+Each outbound message is a proposed mutation handled by Graph Manager.
+Graph Manager confirms that targets exist, references are well formed, and ordering constraints hold.
+ACL Manager evaluates the conversation ACL using the author identity that Auth Manager resolved, and once the write commits locally, State Manager coordinates replication while Network Manager offers it to peers.
 Because this pipeline runs locally and cannot be bypassed, malicious peers cannot inject unauthorized traffic or reorder history, offline writers keep working, and applications can focus on presentation, end-to-end encryption layered above the substrate, and retention policy instead of rebuilding the stack.

 ### 17.2 Social media and publishing

 Social feeds or community tools can express their data as identities, follow or subscription relationships, posts, reactions, and moderation signals.
 Developers might encode follows as `Edge`s, posts or threads as `Parent`s, content bodies and timestamps as `Attribute`s, reactions or trust marks as `Rating`s, and visibility rules as `ACL`s.
 The protocol never mandates shape; it only requires that each fact obey the shared vocabulary.

 Centralized networks enforce reach because they own the graph and policy.
 Many decentralized attempts drop backends but also drop enforceable structure, so spam and moderation stalemates dominate.
 2WAY sits between these extremes.
-Distribution and visibility come from explicit data (`ACL`s, relationship `Edge`s, and Permission Manager evaluation) rather than from a hidden service.
+Distribution and visibility come from explicit data (`ACL`s, relationship `Edge`s, and ACL Manager evaluation) rather than from a hidden service.
 Developers can use degrees of separation to limit unsolicited reach.
 Moderation becomes data: attaching `Rating` or moderation `Attribute` objects records outcomes as ordered mutations that any app can interpret while still trusting authorship and validity.

 ### 17.3 Markets and exchange of goods and services

 A marketplace can represent listings, offers, contracts, and reputation entirely within the graph: `Parent` objects for listings or contracts, `Attribute`s for terms and prices, `Edge`s for participant roles, `Rating`s for feedback, and `ACL`s to bound who may advance a contract state.
 Centralized markets simplify disputes by acting as arbiters, while fully peer-to-peer systems often lack a shared notion of contract progression.

 2WAY enables a middle path by treating each contract as a state machine encoded in graph objects.
-Every transition is a mutation that Graph Manager validates, Permission Manager authorizes, and State Manager orders.
+Every transition is a mutation that Graph Manager validates and orders after ACL Manager authorizes it.
 History stays signed and replayable, so multiple market interfaces can coexist, compete on UX or fees, and still rely on the same canonical data.
-The substrate does not enforce payments or delivery; it ensures that only authorized transitions happen and that they land in an ordered, durable log shared through Sync Manager.
+The substrate does not enforce payments or delivery; it ensures that only authorized transitions happen and that they land in an ordered, durable log that State Manager and Network Manager relay to peers.

 ### 17.4 Marketplace-dependent applications